anmolsinghal98/Requirements-Elicitation-Follow-Up-Question-Generation/README.md

 3. Set up your OpenAI API key:
    - Create a `.env` file in the project root directory
-   - Add your OpenAI API key to the file:
+   - (OPTIONAL) Add your OpenAI API key to the file:
    ```
    OPENAI_API_KEY=your_api_key_here
    ```